countdigi/finance/index-funds.md

 # Index Funds

 There are 6 main classes of passive index funds from a "Boglehead" perspective:
-- S&P500
+- S&P 500
 - Total US Stock Market
 - Total International Stock market
 - Total US Bond Market
 - Total International Bond Market
-- Total World Market (Total Stock Market + Total International Stock market)
+- Total World Market (Total US Stock Market + Total International Stock market)

 Notes:
 1. The S&P 500 and Total US Stock Market are *highly* correlated and may be used interchangeably in your portfolios as needed.